skarlekar/smart-quora/README.md

 ### Digital Identity
 Blockchain uses Digital Identities to represent participants in the network.
 When using Hyperledger Fabric, Hyperledger Composer issues new identities by using the Hyperledger Fabric certificate authority (CA) to register new enrollment certificates.
-This CA runs as a node i

 ### Nodes
 The decentralized nature of a blockchain platform is what gives it the power to tolerate system failures, record transactions that cannot be altered retroactively without the alteration of subsequent blocks and the collusion of the network.
 Decentralization or peer-to-peer network requires multiple nodes to be added to the blockchain network.
 These nodes are the communication entities of the blockchain.
 There are three types of nodes in the Hyperledger Fabric blockchain: